project-89/argOS/designDocsBackup/core/relationship-system.md

-# Relationship System in TinySim
+# Relationship System in ArgOS

 Understanding relationships between entities is fundamental to creating believable simulations.
-In TinySim, relationships aren't just simple references between entities - they're rich, dynamic structures that capture the complex ways entities can interact and influence each other.
+In ArgOS, relationships aren't just simple references between entities - they're rich, dynamic structures that capture the complex ways entities can interact and influence each other.

 ## The Philosophy of Relationships